 So it wasn’t all a really weird dream.
 I did take a razor to my head yesterday and shave all my hair off.
-Oops!
-To add insult to injury, today I awoke to the first frost of the year.
-My cousin did say that I should probably wait to lop it all off until Spring but stubborn me decided to stick to my arbitrary deadline and it is soooooo cold!
+Sh*t!
+To add insult to injury, today, I awoke to the first frost of the year.
+My cousin did say that I should probably wait to lop it all off until Spring.
+But stubborn me decided to stick to my arbitrary deadline and it is soooooo cold!

-It has made me question if my goal to have tailbone/ bum length hair is realistic and whether I can stay motivated for the 5 years plus that it will probably take.
+I’m already starting to question if my goal to have tailbone/ bum length hair is realistic.
+And whether I can stay motivated for the 5 years plus that it will probably take.
 I’m not surprised that it has taken such a short time for the doubts to creep in.
-I actually have no idea how long it will take but that seemed like a reasonable period until I shaved off all my hair and now that goal seems to be so far off in the distance it’s not worth contemplating.
+I’ve no idea how long this journey will actually take but that seemed like a reasonable period of time until I shaved off all my hair.
+Now that goal seems to be so far off in the distance it’s not worth contemplating.
 I suppose I should come to terms with it taking as long as it takes.
-I’ve never had hair past my shoulders so to get to that milestone will take a significant effort on my part and to get past that, is it even worth considering at this point?
+I’ve never had hair past my shoulders so to get to that milestone will take a significant effort on my part.

 Moving on positively, I overcame my fear of being in the shower and having the water hitting my raw, bald head but actually it was quite a pleasant experience.
 The thing I was not expecting to feel strange was when I was patting my head dry with the towel.
 I guess the towel fibres are already starting to snag on the tiny hairs that I now have.
-That was extremely uncomfortable and I will definitely be using an old t-shirt from now on or air drying because that takes all of 5 minutes.
+That was extremely uncomfortable.
+I’ll definitely be using an old t-shirt from now on or air drying because that takes all of three and a half minutes.

 I asked my kids a few weeks ago if they would still love me after I shaved my hair off.
 Now to be fair to them, they are only 4 and 2 years old so to expect a reasonable response is slightly over optimistic.
-The answer to the question by the way was an emphatic and instant “No!”
+The answer to the question, by the way, was an emphatic and instant “No!”
 Due to this overwhelmingly decisive response, I delayed showing the results of “The Shave” until they came home from school and childcare respectively.
 When I did, they didn’t seem too bothered either way but took some amusement in rubbing my head as if it was Buddha’s belly.
-Rub me for luck!
+I guess they can rub me for luck!

-My husband sent a picture to my sister last night of my new look.
-I was actually excited about someone I knew, who would give an honest opinion, seeing it.
-I enthusiastically asked him what he thought she might say.
+My husband sent a picture to my sister last night of the new look.
+I was actually excited about someone I know seeing it and giving an honest opinion.
+I enthusiastically asked him what he thought she might say while we waited for her to reply.
 His response…

 xx Lee xx